kempniu/yafut/README.md

     autoplacement mechanism for writing to the OOB area) and the concept of customizing the OOB layout does not really apply for Yaffs1.

-### Is this tool also able to work with Yaffs image files?
+### Is this tool also able to work with Yaffs file system images?

 Yes, to an extent.
 The argument passed via the `-d` command-line option can be a path to either an MTD character device representing NAND/NOR